localstack/docs/content/en/user-guide/aws/ec2/index.md

 ### Instance Metadata Service

-The Libvirt VM manager does not support the Instance Metadata Service.
+The Libvirt VM manager does not support the Instance Metadata Service endpoints.
-Please express your interest for this feature in [this](#TODO) backlog issue.

 ### Operations